nliautaud/gedcom-svg-fanchart/README.md

 ## Colors

-The chart can be dynamically colored according to each data, by using the *color palette* drop-down.
+The chart can be dynamically colored according to each data, corresponding to the [data keywords](#data-keywords), by using the *color palette* drop-down.
 Gradients are generated for numerical values (ex. dates, sources qualities...), and distinct colors for others (ex. names, places...).

 The palette selection drop-down is also as a fuzzy-search filter.